mattMusser/Jamable/README.md

-# Bloc Jams
+# Jamable
 ---
 ### About the App

-Bloc Jams is a partial replica of Spotify.
+Jamable is a partial replica of Spotify.
 The app was constructed using HTML, CSS, JavaScript, DOM Scripting, jQuery & Buzz Library.

 ### Demo